-oester is stage director Aïda Gabriëls & dramaturge Tessa Vannieuwenhuyze
+oester is stage director and curator Aïda Gabriëls & dramaturge Tessa Vannieuwenhuyze

 © Anton Coene